Compass/compass/doc-src/content/help/tutorials/spriting.markdown

 Let's go over what happened there.
 The import statement told compass to [generate a stylesheet that is customized for your sprites](https://gist.github.com/729507).
-This stylesheet is [magic](#magic-imports), it is not written to disk, and it can be customized by setting configuration variables before you import it.
-See the section below on [Customization Options](#customization-options).
+This stylesheet is [magic](/help/tutorials/spriting/magic-imports), it is not written to disk, and it can be customized by setting configuration variables before you import it.
+See the section below on [Customization Options](/help/tutorials/spriting/customization).
 The goal of this stylesheet is to provide a simple naming convention for your sprites so that you they are easy to remember and use.
 You should never have to care what the is name of the generated sprite map, nor where a sprite is located within it.

-<a name="layout-control"></a>
-## Layout Control

-Set the `$<sprite>-layout` variable to the preferred layout method.

-* vertical - default
-* horizontal - lays images out side by side
-* diagonal - lays images out corner to corner none of the spacing of padding options are taken into account
-* smart - lays the images out using a bin packing algorithm which allows for much smaller surface areas in your sprite files - does not support spacing or padding

-Example:

-    $icon-layout:horizontal;
-    @import "icon/*.png";

-    $dropcap-layout:diagonal
-    @import "dropcap/*.png";

 <a name="selector-control"></a>
 ## Selector Control